 Recent policy wins include influencing farming policy with the creation of a £10 million collaboration fund and safeguarding farmers' ability to co-operate through amendments to Brexit legislation and securing commitment from government to review co-op law and winning support for community co-ops in the Civil Society Strategy.

 Jo began her political career when she was elected as Councillor for Astley and Mosely Common in 2012.
 She quickly rose to the level of cabinet where she took responsibility for Children, Young People and Education in 2014, adding Skills and Employment to her portfolio early in 2016.

 Her passion for her community and determination to make positive changes did not go unnoticed by the wider Labour Party.
 She was selected to stand as the Labour candidate for Leigh in the General Election and was elected in June 2017 with a convincing majority.
-She is the first female MP the constituency has ever returned to Westminster and currently holds the post of shadow Cabinet Minister for the Cabinet Office.
+She is the first female MP the constituency has ever returned to Westminster and at the formation of the commission held the post of shadow Cabinet Minister for the Cabinet Office.

 Kellie Bubble, Director, Unicorn Grocery

 Kellie has been Director at Unicorn Grocery for over 20 years.
 Unicorn is a co-operatively run grocery, providing wholesome and affordable food, drink and household products to a diverse Manchester customer base, with a focus on organic, fair-trade and local produce.
 Throughout her time at Unicorn, Kellie has worked in many different parts of the business including fresh produce buying, education and marketing, finance and commercial strategy.

 Prior to her role at Unicorn Grocery, Kellie spent three years volunteering, specialising in debt counselling and housing advice before completing a degree in Economics and Politics at the University of Manchester.